United Nations Peacebuilding Fund

 The United Nations Peacebuilding Fund (PBF) is a multi-year standing trust fund for post-conflict peacebuilding, established in 2006 by the UN Secretary General at the request of the UN General Assembly with an initial funding target of $250 million.

 The fund was established out of the recognition that among the impediments to successful peacebuilding is the scarcity of resources, most notably financial resources.
-The fund aims therefore to extend critical support during the early stages of a peace process.
-Its design embodies several key principals:
+The fund aims, therefore, to extend critical support during the early stages of a peace process.
+Its design embodies several key principles: